omegasenior/topbiketoursportugal/content/testimonials/wow-wow-in-my-60os-not-been-on-a-bike-since-8-a-mindblowing-hands-on-experience-https-www-tripadvisor-co-uk-showuserreviews-g189180-d4105907-r639614152-top_bike_tours_portugal-porto_porto_district_northern_portugal-html.md

 ---
 language: en
-title: Wow!!!
+title: "###### Wow!!!
 Wow!!!
-In my 60o's not been on a bike since 8, A mindblowing hands on experience
+In my 60o's not been on a bike since 8, A mindblowing hands on experience"
 quote: We did the 6 day Silver Coast Bike Tour, down the Portugal Coast from Porto to Coimbra.
 As I did not choose this trip myself, my expectations were 40/100.
 Once I got home and took in the whole experience, my expectation